Odoo 10 编码规则[英文]

 Basically, this method should only be used for static strings written manually in the code, it will not work to translate field values, such as Product names, etc. This must be done instead using the translate flag on the corresponding field.

-The rule is very simple: calls to the underscore method should always be in the form _('literal string')
+The rule is very simple: calls to the underscore method should always be in the form _('literal string') and nothing else:

 # good: plain strings